Abu Simbel

 Abu Simbel is a historic site comprising two massive rock-cut temples in the village of Abu Simbel (أبو سمبل), Aswan Governorate, Upper Egypt, near the border with Sudan.
 It is located on the western bank of Lake Nasser, about 230 km southwest of Aswan (about 300 km by road).
+Its latitude of 22° 20′ 13″ N (22.3369 °N) is 1.0978°, which are 122 km (75.8 ml), south of the tropic of Cancer.

 The twin temples were originally carved out of the mountainside in the 13th century BC, during the 19th Dynasty reign of the Pharaoh Ramesses II.
 Their huge external rock relief figures of Ramesses II have become iconic.
 His wife, Nefertari, and children can be seen in smaller figures by his feet.
 Sculptures inside the Great Temple commemorate Ramesses II's heroic leadership at the Battle of Kadesh.

 The complex was relocated in its entirety in 1968 to higher ground to avoid it being submerged by Lake Nasser, the Aswan Dam reservoir.
 As part of the International Campaign to Save the Monuments of Nubia, an artificial hill was made from a domed structure to house the Abu Simbel Temples, under the supervision of a Polish archaeologist, Kazimierz Michałowski, from the Polish Centre of Mediterranean Archaeology University of Warsaw.

 The Abu Simbel complex, and other relocated temples from Nubian sites such as Philae, Amada, Wadi es-Sebua, are part of the UNESCO World Heritage Site known as the Nubian Monuments.

 History

 Construction

 During his reign, Ramesses II embarked on an extensive building program throughout Egypt and Nubia, which Egypt controlled.
 As a major source of gold and many other precious trade goods, Nubia was of great importance to the Egyptians.
-He, therefore, built several grand temples there in order to impress upon the Nubians Egypt's might and Egyptianize the people of Nubia.
+He therefore built several grand temples in order to impress upon the Nubians Egypt's might and Egyptianize the people of Nubia.
 The most prominent temples are the rock-cut temples near the modern village of Abu Simbel, at the Second Nile Cataract, the border between Lower Nubia and Upper Nubia.
 There are two temples, the Great Temple, dedicated to Ramesses II himself, and the Small Temple, dedicated to his chief wife Queen Nefertari.

 Construction of the temple complex started in c.
 1264 BC and lasted for about 20 years, until 1244 BC.
 It was known as the Temple of Ramesses, Beloved by Amun.